rodrigoklein/gs1-hc-spec/V1.0/Workflow_Samples/ShipmentSample.md

 ### Packaging the SNCM message inside the HC InboundMessage Envelope.

-Now we need to package the message inside the InboundMessage in order to allow the message rounting between the trading partners on the supply chain.
+Now we need to package the message inside the InboundMessage in order to allow the message routing between the trading partners on the supply chain.

 Packaging this message inside an InboundMessage we have the XML below.